MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/activation-guide.md

 As a device maker, you can install and use the Windows IoT Enterprise operating system to develop and test prototype customer systems.
 Any images installed without a product key or using the default manufacturing key won't function for more than 30 days after the first boot of an image on a prototype system.

-Activation is the process of registering Windows IoT Enterprise with Microsoft to ensure the product is genuine.
-Activation is used to reduce software piracy, protect the software industry, corporate intellectual property, software development investments, and product quality to ensure customers receive the product quality that they expect from a Windows-based operating system.
+Activation is the process of registering Windows IoT Enterprise with Microsoft to ensure the product is genuine and reduce piracy to ensure customers receive the product quality that they expect from a Windows-based operating system.

-All Windows IoT Enterprise devices that are distributed to your customers must be enabled for activation before leaving the factory so that the customer isn't prompted for a product key during the out of box experience or encountering degraded functionality caused by being unable to activate their device.
+Windows IoT Enterprise devices produced by OEMs must be enabled for activation before leaving the factory.
 Windows IoT Enterprise provides three options for enabling activation, including:

 | Activation&nbsp;Model | Description |